-What will the coming year look like?
+What does this year look like?
 Answers here.

 - Lunch, bus, and classroom seating look more “normal” with safety measures still in place.

 With a strict attention to safety protocols and a flexible approach to changing conditions, Aspen Country Day School was able to stay safely open for in-person learning throughout the 2020-21 & 2021-22 school years.
 Here’s what it looked like:

 - Everyone on campus completed a daily wellness check and stayed home when ill

 - A rapid response team worked with our school nurse to monitor the health of the community

 - Masks were worn by all students and teachers until spring, when a mask-friendly policy was implemented